 Magnesium is involved in over 300 enzymatic reactions in your body, and several of these directly affect your nervous system and anxiety response:

 3. Cortisol regulation.
 Magnesium helps modulate cortisol — your primary stress hormone.
 Chronically elevated cortisol is both a cause and consequence of anxiety.
-By helping normalize cortisol levels, magnesium addresses one of the biochemical drivers of anxious feelings.
+By helping normalize cortisol levels, magnesium may help address one of the biochemical drivers of anxious feelings.
 For additional cortisol support, ashwagandha KSM-66 has been shown to reduce cortisol by up to 27.9% in clinical trials.

 What the Clinical Research Says